The Anatomy of Melancholy: Laurence Sterne

 In 1798, John Ferriar published the paper Illustrations of Sterne, which pointed out that Laurence Sterne's 1759 novel The Life and Opinions of Tristram Shandy, Gentleman used passages from Anatomy almost word for word.
 Sterne also took sections from Of Death by Francis Bacon and several other books.
 Besides copying text, Sterne referenced Burton's book divisions in the titles of his chapters, and he parodied his account of Cicero's grief for the death of his daughter Tullia.
-These accusations of plagiarism further fueled the revived interest in Burton's work at the turn of the 19th century.
+These accusations of plagiarism further fuelled the revived interest in Burton's work at the turn of the 19th century.

 John Keats

-The Romantic English poet John Keats considered The Anatomy of Melancholy his favorite book.
+The Romantic English poet John Keats considered The Anatomy of Melancholy his favourite book.
 Keats was a Romanticist with poetic views of the human body and emotions, as well as a surgeon trained in medicine and physiology.
 Literary scholar Robert White argues that this duality made Keats unique among Burton's 19th-century audience: "Keats was the only one to have a professional foot in both fields and could read it as both a poet, and as a doctor professionally aware of its historical medical context."
 He also suffered from depressive episodes for much of his life, saying in an 1817 letter that "I scarcely remember counting upon any happiness."

 During his highly productive period of 1819, Keats read and reread Burton's Anatomy.
 He owned a copy of the 11th edition (1813), which he heavily annotated.
 He put exclamation marks next to passages about solutions for heartache and underlined the phrase "The last and best Cure of Love-Melancholy, is to let them have their Desire."
 On the blank page at the end of the book Keats created his own index of passages he liked; these were mostly love stories or descriptions of tyrants.
 One of his marked sections of Anatomy told the story of star-crossed Corinthian lovers Lycius and Lamia — he later adapted Burton's retelling of the tale into his 1819 poem "Lamia".

 The final book Keats published during his lifetime, Lamia, Isabella, The Eve of St Agnes and Other Poems (1820), is influenced throughout by Anatomy, which was "the book which has been his companion during 1819".
 His poem "Ode on Melancholy" also heavily incorporates themes from Anatomy.